 The Provider shall not discriminate against any applicant/Participant on the basis of race, color, creed, religion, ancestry, national origin, sex, sexual orientation, disability or handicap, age, or martial/familial status with regard to public assistance.
 The Provider shall take affirmative action to ensure that its program is free from such discrimination.
-The Provider shall make known that the State Shelter Program assistance and services it provides are available on a nondiscriminatory basis, and will ensure that all citizens, including citizens with limited English proficiency, have equal access to information concerning the State Shelter Program.
-The Provider shall make its nondiscrimination policies and procedures available to HPO upon request.
+The Provider shall make known that the program assistance and services it provides are available on a nondiscriminatory basis, and will ensure that all citizens, including citizens with limited English proficiency, have equal access to information concerning the housing program.
+The Provider shall make its written nondiscrimination policies and procedures available to HPO upon request.